GoogleChrome/web.dev/src/site/content/en/learn/accessibility/images/index.md

 ### Complex images

-A [complex image](https://www.w3.org/WAI/tutorials/images/complex/) often requires more explanation  Comment start than a decorative, informational, or functional image Comment end .
+A [complex image](https://www.w3.org/WAI/tutorials/images/complex/) often requires more explanation than a decorative, informational, or functional image.
 It requires both a short and a long alternative description to convey the full message.
 Complex images include infographics, maps, graphs/charts, and complex illustrations.
 As with the other image types, there are different methods you can use to add alternative